Published on October 20th, 2017 | by Ruben0

 Nose: very expressive nose, intense aromas of polished oak, toffee and candied fruits.
 A myriad of secondary notes arises, like salty caramel, cigar boxes, sea breeze, subtle herbs, dried mushrooms, forest leaves and cinnamon.
 Also a few heady notes, like an old cognac.
 They call this a “handkerchief wine” because it can work as a perfume.

 Mouth: dry and fairly saline, quickly balanced with toasted oak, almonds and roasted hazelnuts.
 Hints of dried figs, but the sharpness and coastal character of its Sanlúcar origins are bigger.
 Almonds, hints of dried fruits.
 It combines roundness and sharpness, and the end result is perfectly elegant and balanced (contrary to some other examples of equally old wines).

-Availability: around € 80 in Spain.
+Availability: around € 80 in Spain, check Bodeboca for instance.